Trisfald/veridia-rpg/Traits.md

 There's a magical space, of the size of a wardrobe, in which you can stash items.\
 Spend one point of mana and take an action.
 Roll *intuition + arcana*; you can evoke one item per success from your inventory.

+### Clay laborer
+##### *Requirements: gray magic 2*
+##### Cost: 4 experience points
+Spend seven points of mana and perform a six hours long ritual.
+Divide the mana and time spent between the participants.\
+A restless humanoid golem takes shape and will follow your orders.
+It can't fight, but he can do simple manual work with the strength of three men.\
+The laborer returns to ashes after one week.

 ### Detect magic
 ##### *Requirements: grey magic 2*
 ##### Cost: 3 experience points